-Therefore, permission must be granted by the parent/guardian to allow teachers or administrators to use email for a communication.
+Therefore, permission must be granted by the parent/guardian to allow teachers or administrators to use email for communication.
 To remain compliant with the Family Educational Rights and Privacy Act (FERPA), email will not be used to send grading, attendance, discipline information of students, or other personally identifiable information without permission to do so.
 The District also encourages parents to access the District's parent portal, a secure measure, to check your child's school information and progress.

-I, Parent/Guardian of (please print) , provide to my child's school and to the District permission to email academic, attendance, discipline, or other personally identifiable information to the email address(es) listed below.
-I understand that by giving this permission, there is no guarantee that the information will be fully secure and do not hold the District liable for any inappropriate release of student information that may violate the FERPA regulations as a result of any email communication.
-Should your email address change, please contact the District.
+school and to the District permission to email academic, attendance, discipline, or other personally identifiable information to the email address(es) listed below.
+I understand that by giving this permission, there is no guarantee that the information will be fully secure and do not hold the Distribute for any inappropriate release of student information that may violate the FERPA regulations a result of any email communication.
+Should your email address change, please contact the District rict as

 Name of Student (please print:)

 Email Address(es):

 Parent/Guardian Signature

+Parent/Guardian Name (please print):

+Date: